MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/android/index.md

 - Enabling fast scrolling in a [`ListView`](xref:Xamarin.Forms.ListView) For more information, see [ListView Fast Scrolling on Android](listview-fast-scrolling.md).
 - Controlling whether a [`WebView`](xref:Xamarin.Forms.WebView) can display mixed content.
 For more information, see [WebView Mixed Content on Android](webview-mixed-content.md).
 - Enabling zoom on a [`WebView`](xref:Xamarin.Forms.WebView).
 For more information, see [WebView Zoom on Android](webview-zoom-controls.md).

+The following platform-specific functionality is provided for Xamarin.Forms cells on Android:

+- Enabling [`ViewCell`](xref:Xamarin.Forms.ViewCell) context actions legacy mode, so that the context actions menu is not updated when the selected item in a [`ListView`](xref:Xamarin.Forms.ListView) changes.
+For more information, see [ViewCell Context Actions on Android](viewcell-context-actions.md).

 The following platform-specific functionality is provided for Xamarin.Forms pages on Android: